 Avoid multi-column layouts with this kind of grouped data.
 As seen here, “Start date” and “End date” are now on different lines.

 Required fields should be shown before non-required fields.
-Having required fields at the beginning of the process makes sure that users don’t miss them.
+Having required fields at the beginning of the process makes sure that users do not miss them.
 Avoid mixing a required field in with many non-required fields.
 If a field is strongly recommended (but perhaps not strictly “required”) it should be as near to the beginning of the form as possible.
 This reduces the chance of a user skipping it.

 Long and wide fields, and grids

-Long and wide fields include:
+Examples of long and wide fields include:

-- Text areas.
+- Text areas

-- Rich text editors.
+- Rich text editors

-- Simple grids.
+- Simple grids

-- Any custom control taller than 60px.
+- Any custom control taller than 60px

 The default, and recommended, tab order is Left -> Right, Top -> Bottom.
 Never tab back and forth from one header area to another.